Frequently Asked Questions for Providers

 - Provide accurate contact information for clinical contacts.

 - Clinical contacts ought to be the clinicians who are most familiar with the member’s day-to-day functioning.

 - Take note of potential upcoming vacation time for the clinical contact.
 Provide a backup contact if they are to be out.

 - Ensure your voicemail is accepting messages and has a clear greeting identifying that it is your line.

 - Return clinical staffing messages within 24 hours maximum.
-CRN has very limited time to render a decision!
+Solari has very limited time to render a decision!